moonmilkshake/release-date-tracker/README.md

 Upcoming Releases Scraper

 Overview
 This Java application scrapes upcoming movie and TV show releases from IMDB, presenting them in a user-friendly JavaFX GUI.
 It provides a convenient way to stay updated with the latest entertainment releases.
+Mainly developed as an exercise and not intended for any other use than for learning purposes.

 Features
 - IMDB Data Scraping: Extracts release data for movies and TV shows.